 In 2013 MEPS introduced an effort to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
-This effort likely improved data quality and reduced underreporting in 2014 and could modestly affect analyses involving trends in utilization across years.
+This effort likely resulted in improved data quality and reduced underreporting starting in the 2014 full year files and could modestly affect analyses involving trends in utilization across years.